Best Vegan Cheese Sauce

 Tips & Suggestions

-• Soaking cashews or not.
-I have a Vitamix blender and so don’t take the time to soak my cashews.
-That thing is powerful and everything that goes into it comes out creamy.
-However, if your blender isn’t jet engine speed, soaking the cashews in warm water for at least 30 minutes will help this recipe come out more creamy.
+- Soaking cashews or not.
+I have a Vitamix blender, so I don’t take the time to soak my cashews.
+That thing is powerful, and everything that goes into it comes out creamy.
+However, if your blender isn’t jet-engine speed, soaking the cashews in warm water for at least 30 minutes will help this recipe come out more creamy.

-• Tweaking to your taste preference.
-Most likely this cheese sauce will come out amazing as soon as you dip that spoon into the blender (after it has stopped, of course) to give it a taste.
+- Tweaking to your taste preferences.
+Most likely, this cheese sauce will come out amazing as soon as you dip that spoon into the blender (after it has stopped, of course) to give it a taste.
 However, if it needs a little tweaking, first try adding a little more salt or nutritional yeast, as those two ingredients can make a big difference, in my opinion.

 How to make vegan cheese sauce